themesberg/flowbite-svelte/src/routes/docs/forms/select.md

 The component has the following props, type, and default values.
 See [types page](/docs/pages/typescript) for type information.

-Use the `class` props to overwrite the select tag.
+Use the `class` prop to overwrite the select tag.

 <TableProp>
   <TableDefaultRow {items} rowState='hover' />